National Medal for Service - awarded to T Bruce

 Overview

-A black coated box with gold text on top of lid.
-There is a white velvet insert - inside are two round brass medals (two different sizes).
+A black coated presentation box with gold text on top of lid.
+Inside is a white velvet insert with two round brass medals (different sizes).
+There is also a blue and yellow bar in the box above the medals.
+Attached to each medal is a blue and yellow striped ribbon attached to a clasp.

 Historical information